cynthia/yael/doc/tutorial/tuto_hamming.rst

   Found 1285 distances below 16 in 0.185s

 This is at least 3 times faster.
-Most importantly, the function never allocate a big matrix.
+Most importantly, the function never allocates a big matrix.
 It is therefore possible to compute much more distances, as shown in the example below (only on a machine with enough RAM and good cache size):